Federer–Nadal rivalry: National and international representation

 Federer and Nadal have never faced each other in the Davis Cup or at the Olympics or in any other ITF/ATP team events.
-Both Federer and Nadal have won the gold medal at the Olympics in Doubles.
+Both have won the gold medal at the Olympics in Doubles, Federer in 2008 and Nadal in 2016.
 Nadal also won the gold medal in Singles at the 2008 Beijing Olympics.
 Federer won the Silver at the 2012 London Olympics.